Maid Food Allowance Singapore 2026: The S$300 Rule Explained

 If you do pay a cash food allowance, the documentation rules are strict:

-- Itemize it separately on the monthly itemised pay slip — never blend it into basic salary.
+- Record it separately on the monthly salary record you and the helper both sign, never blend it into basic salary.

 - Do not call it a deduction.
 It is an employer payment, not a withholding.